 Whatever the type of honeymoon you are imagining, Wendy Wu Tours can create tailormade holidays to your exact specifications, leaving you able to concentrate on your wedding day.
 So, for all of you out there who are considering honeymooning in Asia, here are the destinations that we, as the Asia experts, would recommend.

-Malaysian Borneo is the perfect setting for honeymooners who are after a bit of everything.
-Offering both jungle,-mountain,-and-cave-based adventure as well as beach-based relaxation, there are also modern cities, a good infrastructure and excellent hotel options, so you can sort of ‘rough it’ in a secluded jungle lodge before styling it up in a world-class beach resort!
+Borneo is the perfect setting for honeymooners who are after a bit of everything.
+The Malaysian side of the island offers jungle,-mountain,-and-cave-based adventure as well as beach-based relaxation, there are also modern cities, a good infrastructure and excellent hotel options, so you can sort of ‘rough it’ in a secluded jungle lodge before styling it up in a world-class beach resort!

-Whether you both love animals or not, no one can resist the island’s incredible wildlife (orangutans anyone?) or at least taking a stroll through what is considered the world’s oldest rainforest!
+Whether you and your beloved love animals or aren’t so keen, no one can resist the island’s incredible wildlife (orangutans anyone?) and you have to take a stroll through what is considered one of the world’s oldest rainforests!
 For the more adventurous couple or those who love culture, Borneo also has a rich and fascinating tribal heritage to explore – you can even spend a night with a tribal community in a longhouse for a truly authentic experience.
-For the extra active couple, why not start your married lives by challenging yourselves to climb the mighty Mount Kinabalu together?
-Or go scuba diving on some of the world’s richest reefs?
+For the extra active couple, why not start your married lives by challenging yourselves to climb the mighty Mount Kinabalu?
+Or to go scuba diving on some of the world’s richest reefs?

-And then there are the beaches… There are some amazing hotel options available for the beach part of your break – you can find yourself on the private stretch of sand of one of the many idyllic luxury resorts, some of which occupy little islands off the coast of Sabah’s state capital Kota Kinabalu.
+Oh, and then there are the beaches…!
+There are some amazing hotel options available for the beach part of your break – you can find yourself on the private stretch of sand of one of the many idyllic luxury resorts, some of which occupy little islands off the coast of Sabah’s state capital Kota Kinabalu.
 We can guarantee you won’t want to leave!

 Borneo is best honeymooned between March and the end of September – July and August tend to be the busiest months.